nathanwbailey/ml_recycling_project/README.md

 ### What is this branch?

 This branch implements Taylor pruning of the classification network implemented in the main branch.
-For more inforamtion on this pruning method can be found here: https://arxiv.org/abs/1611.06440, https://jacobgil.github.io/deeplearning/pruning-deep-learning
+More information on this pruning method can be found here: https://arxiv.org/abs/1611.06440, https://jacobgil.github.io/deeplearning/pruning-deep-learning

 I also wrote a blog on pruning techniques which can be found here: https://nathanbaileyw.medium.com/machine-learning-recycling-project-part-2-research-383602941b70